IRMP-org/IRMP/README.md

 <br/>

 # Schematic for Arduino UNO
 The VS1838B is used as receiver for all examples and tests.
-This module has a 120 µs on/low and a 100 µs off/high delay between received signal and output.
-So it shortens the mark and extends the space by 20 µs.
+This module has a 120 &micro;s on/low and a 100 &micro;s off/high delay between received signal and output.
+So it shortens the mark and extends the space by 20 &micro;s.
 | IR-Receiver connection | Serial LCD connection |
 |---|---|
 ![Fritzing schematic for Arduino UNO](extras/IRMP_UNO_Steckplatine.png) | ![Fritzing schematic for Arduino UNO + LCD](extras/IRMP_UNO_LCD_Steckplatine.png)